 General Policy for Visiting Scholars

 Visiting scholars at SCANCOR-Weatherhead are intended to strengthen the international organizational research community without regard to disciplinary boundaries.
 All appointments are residential fellowships; visitors are expected to be in residence at Weatherhead throughout their stay, and to be active participants in the intellectual life of the Weatherhead Center while in residence.
 Appointments are for one or two Harvard semesters.
 Visiting Scholar appointments do not provide stipends.

-Applications from SCANCOR member and associate member institutions: Swedish and Norwegian applicants to SCANCOR-Weatherhed must be faculty members in good standing in their countries.
+Applicants from SCANCOR member and associate member institutions: Swedish and Norwegian applicants to SCANCOR-Weatherhead must be faculty members in good standing in their countries.
 Danish and Finnish applicants must be affiliated with one of the SCANCOR member institutions in those countries.
 Applicants from France, Germany, Austria, and Switzerland must be faculty members at one of the three SCANCOR-affiliated institutions in those countries.
 SCANCOR-Weatherhead charges no fees for visitors from SCANCOR member institutions.
 SCANCOR-Weatherhead currently does not accept PhD Students.

 Applications from non-SCANCOR-affiliated institutions: SCANCOR-Weatherhead endeavors to include visitors from institutions in the Global South through a fee waiver program.
 Applicants should indicate that they seek fee waiver.
-Please write to the program administrator for further information.
+Please write to the program coordinator for further information.

 Application and Review Processes

 Persons wishing to apply for an appointment at Weatherhead must submit an online application on the SCANCOR website.